Aftercare

 If you suspect your tattoo is infected, or have any urgent queries about the healing of your tattoo, please email me ASAP with a photo and I will advise.

 Signs of infection include: aggravated redness/swelling lasting several days or increasing in intensity, rashes, cream/green oozing liquid, extreme soreness.
 If you follow these instructions, there should be a very minimal risk of infection.
-Please follow the guidance for the type of bandage you have been given (clingfilm or dermalize method).
+Please follow the guidance for the type of bandage you have been given (clingfilm or second skin method).

 -

-First 24 hours - CLINGFILM WRAP
+First 24 hours - CLINGFILM

-• Wash hands thoroughly with antibacterial soap, then wash the tattoo with the same soap and lukewarm water to remove any plasma/ink that has leaked.
-Pat dry with paper towel or a clean towel (note, tattoo ink may stain), then follow instructions for Initial 3-4 days below.
+• Wash hands with antibacterial soap, then wash the tattoo with the same soap and lukewarm water to remove any plasma/ink.
+Pat dry with paper towel or a clean towel (tattoo ink may stain), then follow instructions for Initial 3-4 days below.

-First 24 hours - DERMALIZE BANDAGE
+First 24 hours - SECOND SKIN

 -